CURRENT STAFF AND CREW

 Clinton Garrett – 2nd Mate

-Clinton Garrett is a United States Coast Guard Veteran, where he sailed as part of the Main Propulsion Division aboard USCGC Reliance, as well as a tour at Coast Guard Cryptologic Unit Texas as an Intelligence Specialist Third Class.
-Clinton sailed aboard the National Security Cutters Bertholf and Hamilton.
-After separating from the Coast Guard, he attended Maine Maritime Academy and graduated in 2020 with a B.S. in Vessel Operations Technology as well as a minor in Sail Training.
-While attending Maine Maritime Academy, he sailed aboard the Arctic Schooner Bowdoin, the Training Ship State of Maine, as well as aboard America’s Privateer Lynx.
-He was also a student aboard the SSV Corwith Cramer in 2016 and a trainee for the 2015 Tall Ship Races aboard the barque Europa.
+Clinton Garrett is a United States Coast Guard Reserve Boatswains Mate, and USCG licensed 200 Ton Master of Sail, while on Active Duty, he sailed as part of the Main Propulsion Division aboard USCGC Reliance, completing more than 80000 Nautical Miles at sea, as well as a tour at Coast Guard Cryptologic Unit Texas as an Intelligence Specialist Third Class Clinton sailed aboard the National Security Cutters Bertholf and Hamilton.
+After separating from Active Duty with the Coast Guard, he attended Maine Maritime Academy and graduated in 2020 with a B.S. in Vessel Operations Technology as well as a minor in Sail Training.
+While attending Maine Maritime Academy, he sailed aboard the Arctic Schooner Bowdoin, the Training Ship State of Maine, and America’s Privateer Lynx.
+He was also a student aboard the SSV Corwith Cramer in 2016 and a trainee for the 2015 Tall Ship Races aboard the Barque Europa.
 After graduating Maine Maritime Academy, he sailed as second mate aboard the Harvey Gamage in 2020, before starting with Oliver Hazard Perry as second mate in 2021.

 Rob Sampson- Engineer